danirus/buildbot-sample-conf/django-simple/README.md

     $ ls -F master/
     buildbot.tac  master.cfg  master.cfg.sample  public_html/  state.sqlite

-Create 3 virtualenvs and add a different version of Django to each of them:
+#### 3.1.2 Create the virtualenvs

+Each slave will run a different combination of Python and Django to cover supported releases of the latter.
+These are the combinations of Python and Django to reproduce:

+* Python 2.7 and Django 1.4
+* Python 2.7 and Django 1.5
+* Python 3.2 and Django 1.5

+Let's create the three virtualenvs:

     $ virtualenv --system-site-packages slaves/py27-dj14
     $ source slaves/py27-dj14/bin/activate